HugoPhibbs/COSC349_Assignment2/README.md

 - `express-server` contains a Node.js project for the backend express.js API
 - `react-app` contains a Node.js project for the frontend React app
-- `mysql-db` contains any configuration scripts of the MySQL RDS DB
+- `sql-scripts` contains any configuration scripts of the MySQL RDS DB
 - `cron-job` contains a micro project to run a cron-job within a container.